na-na-hi/renget/archive/tmd2many_abilities.md

 Dancer | The User copies Dance Moves used by Opponents for free.
 Dark Aura | The Damage of Dark-Type Moves is increased by 3 for all Pokémon.
 Dauntless Shield | At the start of the battle, the User's Defense is increased by 1.
-**Dazzling** | The User may shine 3 Allies.
+**Dazzling** | At no cost, the User may shine 3 Allies.
 Opponents' Priority Moves have their AP reduction and all secondary effects removed against them.
 **Defeatist** | The User's Attack and Special Attack Stats are increased by 1 Stat Point.
 While below ½ HP, the User's Attack and Special Attack are decreased by 2.
 Defiant | The User's Attack is increased by 2 for for each Stat decreased by an Opponent.
 Delta Stream | The User may summon Strong Winds once per battle.